Things to do on ANZAC Day in Sydney

 Harbour Bridge History

 The Comedy Festival show-cases Australia’s brightest comic talent.
-The festival laughs for three weeks all over Sydney including the Opera House and the iconic Enmore Theatre.
+The festival ‘laughs’ [don’t worry, the festival’s jokes are funnier than mine] for three weeks all over Sydney including the Opera House and the iconic Enmore Theatre.

-The Manly Commemoration Services on ANZAC Day consist of a Dawn Service of Remembrance at the Manly War Memorial at dawn – 4.20am.
+There will be a number of services being held around Sydney.
+The Manly Commemoration Services on ANZAC Day consist of a Dawn Service of Remembrance at the Manly War Memorial at dawn at 4.25am.
 There is also a Wreath Laying Ceremony at 11am.
 You are encouraged to lay a wreath at this service.
+For information on ANZAC Commemoration Services follow the link below:

 Spend the Day in Manly and the Northern Beaches

 Manly and Sydney’s Northern Beaches make a considerable contribution to the top 100 things to do in Sydney.
-Have the look at the top 30 or so things to do including North Head, Church Point, Palm Beach, West Head and the Sea Life Sanctuary at Manly and decide which appeals to you most.
-Alternatively, explore some of the lessor know spots on the Northern Beaches.
+Have a look at the top 30 or so things to do including North Head, Church Point, Palm Beach, West Head and the Sea Life Sanctuary at Manly and decide which appeals to you most.
+Alternatively explore some of the lessor known spots on the Northern Beaches.
+Arguably this is most scenic part of Sydney away from the Harbour.

 The Hawkesbury River